compphoto/BoostingMonocularDepth/README.md

 # Boosting Monocular Depth Estimation Models to High-Resolution via Content-Adaptive Multi-Resolution Merging

-> **Abstract**
-> Neural networks have shown great abilities in estimating depth from a single image.
-However, the inferred depth maps are well below one-megapixel resolution and often lack fine-grained details, which limits their practicality.
-Our method builds on our analysis on how the input resolution and the scene structure affects depth estimation performance.
-We demonstrate that there is a trade-off between a consistent scene structure and the high-frequency details, and merge low- and high-resolution estimations to take advantage of this duality using a simple depth merging network.
-We present a double estimation method that improves the whole-image depth estimation and a patch selection method that adds local details to the final result.
-We demonstrate that by merging estimations at different resolutions with changing context, we can generate multi-megapixel depth maps with a high level of detail using a pre-trained model.
->
 > S. Mahdi H. Miangoleh\*, Sebastian Dille\*, Long Mai, Sylvain Paris, Yağız Aksoy.
 > [Main pdf](http://yaksoy.github.io/papers/CVPR21-HighResDepth.pdf),
 > [Supplementary pdf](http://yaksoy.github.io/papers/CVPR21-HighResDepth-Supp.pdf),